mohdsinanm/OmixForge-plugins/README.md

 # OmixForge Plugins

-This directory contains plugins for the OmixForge application.
+This Repo contains plugins for the OmixForge application.
 You can use these plugins as examples or templates for creating your own extensions.

 ## Included Examples